 by Catherine Forse MD FRCPC

-Collagenous colitis is a non-cancerous condition caused by an increased number of immune cells within tissue lining the inside of the colon.
-This leads to inflammation and damage which prevents the colon from functioning normally.
-Collagenous colitis belongs to a group of related conditions called microscopic colitis.
+Collagenous colitis is an inflammatory condition associated with an increased number of immune cells within tissue lining the inside of the colon.
+The inflammation and subsequent damage prevent the colon from functioning normally.
+This condition belongs to a group of related conditions called microscopic colitis.
 This group includes lymphocytic colitis which shares many features with collagenous colitis.

 People with collagenous colitis can develop watery diarrhea that can last from weeks to years.
 Other possible symptoms can include abdominal pain, weight loss, and fatigue.